sd1p/Food-Delivery-Backend-Assignment/README.md

     pnpm run dev
     ```

-    This will start the server and you can access it at `http://localhost:4000`.
+    This will start the server and which can be accessed at `http://localhost:4000`.

+6. Run the tests:

+    ```bash
+    pnpm run test
+    ```

+    This will execute all the test suits.

 ## API Documentation